maestrodev/puppet-geminabox/README.md

 * manage_group: whether or not to manage the group resource for the given group
 * manage_data_dir: whether or not to manage the data directory (disable if file resource is externally created)
 * manage_config_dir: whether or not to manage the config directory (disable if file resource is externally created)
+* proxy_url: url and port to http proxy for use with rvm (example: http://proxy.domain.tld:80)
+* rubygems_proxy: whether or not to enable the rubygems proxy feature in geminabox
+* allow_remote_failure: whether or not to enable the allow remote failure feature in geminabox

 ## Usage